 About Healthy Kids School-Based Clinics

 The clinics are currently located inside City High School, Northwest Junior High School and Southeast Junior High School.
-We travel to West High School once a month during the school year.
-The clinics at Northwest and Southeast welcome children from all schools and children of all ages from Johnson and Washington Counties, even infants and toddlers.
+We travel to West High School once a month during the school year and occasionally to other schools when requested.
+The clinic at Southeast welcomes children from all schools and children of all ages from Johnson and Washington Counties, even infants and toddlers.
+Parents are encouraged to attend appointments.

 We try to alleviate barriers to care whenever possible.
 For example, we provide taxis for those without transportation.
 We have staff who speak Spanish and hire in-person interpreters for other languages.
-Parents must give consent but do not need to accompany teens to every appointment which decreases time away from work.
-We also help with the cost of medications, lab tests, glasses and more so kids can actually obtain the treatments we recommend.
+Parents or guardians must give consent but are not required to accompany teens to every appointment which decreases time away from work.
+We also help with the cost of medications, lab tests, glasses and more so kids can actually obtain the treatments they need.

 Current services include: